-ISC-Intensive Skills Centers:
+Intensive Skills Centers (ISC)

 This self-contained community-based program concentrates on preparing students to meet the needs of independent community living, social and peer relations, familiarization with community resources, personal hygiene and health, daily living skills, recreational activities, work habits, and job preparation.
+Students also receive instruction in areas designated in their Individualized Education Plan (IEP) as well as support with their mainstream classes.
+In addition, students are provided support with completing graduation requirements.

-ASC-Academic Skills Centers:
+Academic Skills Centers (ASC)

 Students served in the Learning Center have special needs which affect their academic progress.
 Students receive instruction in areas designated in their Individualized Education Plan (IEP) as well as support with their mainstream classes.
-Course for intensive support in math and English will be offered.
+In addition, students are provided support with completing graduation requirements.

-Social and Communication Intensive Skill Focused Classes:
+Social and Communication Intensive Skill Focused Classes